sepal-contrib/alert_module/doc/retreive_alert.md

 ## 2.3 GEE asset alerts system

 If you produce or want to use a product existing on earthengine.
 Use the `gee asset` driver.
-You'll require 2 assets :
+You'll require 2 assets:
-- the alerts : any gee Image collection with an alert band.
+- the alerts: any gee Image collection with an alert band.
 1 when there is an alert 0 elsewhere
-- the alert dates : any gee ImageCollection with an date band. the julian date of the alerts (number of days since 01/01/0001), 0 elsewhere. it will be used by the driver to filter the useful alerts.
-If you don't have this file and you want to consider every alerts in your alert file. duplicate it and replace all the non zero by a know date (21/09/2020 = 737689).
+- the alert dates: any gee ImageCollection with an date band. the julian date of the alerts (number of days since 01/01/0001), 0 elsewhere. it will be used by the driver to filter the useful alerts.
+If you don't have this file and you want to consider every alerts in your alert file. duplicate it and replace all the non-zero by a known date (21/09/2020 = 737689).

-after selecting the file, you'll be ask to pick up the appropriate band.
+after selecting the file, you'll be asked to pick up the appropriate band.

 > if you require to analyse more exotic alert system available on GEE (ex. with several bands to analyse) raise a ticket on the [issue panel](https://github.com/12rambau/alert_module/issues/new/choose)

-Once your done, select the time range you want to study, and the two file you created.
+Once you're done, select the time range you want to study, and the two file you created.

 By clicking on the “run process” `button`, you will launch the filtering of your alert system.
 In the information banner, the module will give you insights on the progression of the process.